Long Range Desert Group: Patrols

 The Long Range Patrol comprised a 15-man headquarters with Bagnold in command.
 There were three sub-units: 'R' Patrol commanded by Captain Donald Gavin Steele, 'T' Patrol commanded by Captain Patrick Clayton and 'W' Patrol commanded by Captain Edward 'Teddy' Cecil Mitford.
 'T' and 'W' Patrols were combat units while 'R' Patrol was intended to be a support unit.

 In November 1940, the LRP was reorganised and re-designated as the Long Range Desert Group.
 It was expanded to six Patrols: 'T', 'W' and 'R' Patrols were joined by 'G', 'S' and 'Y' Patrols.
 Each patrol was expected to belong to the same regimental group, but only the Brigade of Guards and the Yeomanry regiments formed their own Patrols, 'G' and 'Y' respectively.
 The men of 'G' Patrol were drawn from the 3rd Battalion Coldstream Guards and the 2nd Battalion Scots Guards under command of Captain Michael Crichton-Stuart.
 The 'Y' Patrol men were drawn from the Nottinghamshire Yeomanry under command of Captain P. J. D. McCraith, with additional men from the Royal Northumberland Fusiliers and the Argyll and Sutherland Highlanders.
 In December 1940, 'W' Patrol was disbanded and its personnel used to bring 'R' and 'T' Patrols up to strength, while 'G' Patrol took over their vehicles.
 By June 1941 the LRDG was re-organised into two squadrons: the New Zealand and Rhodesian 'A' Squadron with 'S', 'T' and 'R' Patrols, and 'B' Squadron with 'G', 'H' and 'Y' Patrols.
 There was also a Headquarters Section along with signals, survey and light repair sections.
-A Heavy section, initially equipped with four 6-ton Marmon-Herrington trucks, was used to provide logistical support by transporting supplies to bases and setting up hidden replenishment points at pre-arranged locations.
+A Heavy section, initially equipped with four 6-ton Marmon-Herrington trucks, (Note: As the Heavy Section expanded the Marmon-Herringtons were replaced by four White 10-ton trucks.
+The Whites were later replaced by Mack NR 9 trucks; by 1943 the Heavy Section was equipped with 20 CMP Ford F60s.) was used to provide logistical support by transporting supplies to bases and setting up hidden replenishment points at pre-arranged locations.
 In addition, there was an Air Section of two biplanes, a Waco ZGC-7 and a Waco YKC, that transported key personnel, evacuated wounded and performed other liaison tasks.

 In August 1941 an artillery unit was formed to attack Italian forts more effectively.
 Initially it used a QF 4.5-inch howitzer carried on a 10-ton Mack NR 4 truck, with an accompanying light tank as an armoured observation post.
 However, these were handed over to the Free French at Kufra.
 The unit was then issued a 25-pounder gun-howitzer portee.
 The LRDG successfully attacked and captured the fort at El Gtafia using the gun, but later the truck had to be abandoned and the experiment ended.